spidernet-io/egressgateway/docs/reference/EgressPolicy.en.md

     * If `ipv4` or `ipv6` addresses are not defined and `useNodeIP` is true, the Egress address will be the Node IP of the referenced EgressGateway.
     * If `ipv4` or `ipv6` addresses are not defined when creating and `useNodeIP` is `false`, an IP address will be automatically allocated from the EgressGateway's `.ranges` (when IPv6 is enabled, both an IPv4 and IPv6 address will be requested).
     * `egressGatewayName` must not be empty.
-3. Supports using the Node IP as the Egress IP (only one option can be chosen).
+3. Support using the Node IP as the Egress IP (only one option can be chosen).
 4. Select the Pods to which the EgressPolicy should be applied.
-   a.
-Select by using Label
+    1. Select by using Label
-   b.
-Specify the Pod subnet directly (options a and b cannot be used simultaneously)
+    2. Specify the Pod subnet directly (options a and b cannot be used simultaneously)
-5. Specify the target addresses for accessing Egress.
-If no target addresses are specified, the effective policy will forward all traffic to Egress nodes when the destination is outside the cluster CIDR.
+5. When specifying the destination addresses for Egress access, if no specific destination address is provided, the following policy will be enforced: requests with destination addresses outside of the cluster's internal CIDR range will be forwarded to the Egress node.
 6. Priority of the policy.